xingxinghuo1000/meteor_monitor_scripts/README_EN.md

-## How to modify the configuration file .config
+## How to modify the configuration file "config.ini"

-Refer to the .config.xx file, which corresponds to your operating system.
+Refer to the "config.ini.xx" file, which corresponds to your operating system.
 There are instructions in the configuration file.

-For example, in win11 system, you can refer to .config.win
+For example, in win11 system, you can refer to "config.ini.win"

-If it is an Ubuntu system, you can refer to .config.linux
+If it is an Ubuntu system, you can refer to "config.ini.linux"

-## Description of .config file
+## Description of "config.ini" file

-To view specific instructions, you need to look at the existing remarks in the .config file.
+To view specific instructions, you need to look at the existing remarks in the "config.ini" file.
 Only the more critical contents are listed here.